stephencweiss/stephencharlesweiss.com/content/blog/2019-06-11/marathon-pace-stumbling-forward.md

 Monday, however, brought another week, and with it, another opportunity.
 The goal is not to achieve perfection, but to trend in the right direction over the long haul.
 Viewing days and weeks, even months and years, as dots on a long continuum that represents our life can reveal how each is merely a data point - no one week is definitive.<sup>1</sup>

-Rather than view each day as make or break, life or death, we can strive for what Ben Orenstein, one of the hosts of the _The Art of Product_ podcast, calls a “marathon pace”.<sup>3</sup> The length of the marathons requires a pace can be sustained.
+Rather than view each day as make or break, life or death, we can strive for what Ben Orenstein, one of the hosts of the _The Art of Product_ podcast, calls a "marathon pace".<sup>3</sup> The length of the marathons requires a pace can be sustained.
 While Ben was speaking about the challenges of entrepreneurship, it’s generally applicable.
 This, after all, is at the heart of Aesop’s fable about The Hare and The Tortoise.
 It’s not about swiftness, but persistence.

 While stumbles are frustrating, they are not defining.
 Just a single week doesn’t define who we are.
 Instead, they are learning opportunities.
 If we learn from them, even if we slow our pace or step backwards, we make progress.
 When we stumble, which we will, forgive the stumble, it’s inevitable, and aim to stumble forward.

 ## Footnotes

-- <sup>1</sup> The idea of weeks as “dots” comes from an interview with [Derek Anderson and David Spinks on The Indie Hackers Podcast](https://overcast.fm/+JmiO_SRQc/57:26)
+- <sup>1</sup> The idea of weeks as "dots" comes from an interview with [Derek Anderson and David Spinks on The Indie Hackers Podcast](https://overcast.fm/+JmiO_SRQc/57:26)
 - <sup>2</sup> [The Art of Product](https://artofproductpodcast.com/)
 - <sup>3</sup> [Aesop Fables | Library of Congress](http://www.read.gov/aesop/025.html)